Can Protein Help With Weight Loss?

 Here are my top 3 tips for nailing a healthy protein balance:

-Generally, women don’t get enough protein at breakfast so try to focus on adding extra protein to start the day.
-That doesn’t need to be bacon and eggs or a protein shake.
+Adults typically eat the least amount of protein at breakfast, compared to luncha nd dinner.
+Consuming a high protein breakfast helps with appetite control and feelings of fullness, so try to focus on adding extra protein to start the day.
 Here are two quick and easy plant powered protein breakfasts that easily tip over 25g of protein, without expensive bars and powders:

 Try baked beans and avo on wholegrain toast with a soy latte on the side.
-Breakdown: 220g can baked beans (10.6g protein), two slices wholegrain toast (6.6g protein), 1 cup soy milk (8g protein).
+Breakdown: 220g can reduced salt baked beans (10.8g protein), two slices wholegrain toast (7.0g protein), 1 cup soy milk (8g protein).

 Discretionary foods provide little nutritional value, so while they may contain some protein, they’ll often come with a lot of added sugars, salt and saturated fats.

-In fact, reducing animal protein intake by replacing with plant proteins is associated with lowering body fat.
-So, for healthier protein options, stick to mostly wholefoods and plant food sources including legumes, peas, nuts, seeds, soy products such as tofu, soy milk and soy yoghurt, and wholegrains.
+Also, reducing animal protein intake by replacing with plant proteins is associated with lowering body fat.
+So, for healthier protein options, opt for plant food sources including legumes, peas, nuts, seeds, soy products such as tofu, soy milk and soy yoghurt, and wholegrains.
 Also, that way you’re getting your protein with a whole lot of vitamins, minerals and protective plant phytochemicals!

 Too much of any food or food group, even protein, can provide more kilojoules than your body requires and in turn sabotage your weight loss or can even cause weight gain.
 So don’t overdo it.
-Regular overconsumption may also put a strain on kidneys, while some sources of animal-based protein are high in saturated fats which can increase risk of heart disease.
+It is also important to ensure you are eating a healthy and balanced diet, ensuring there is adequate space for a variety of food sources of nutrients and kilojoules.

 Do you have a diet question?
 Or have you seen a nutrition study and wondered about what it means?
 We’d love to hear from you.